therinz/dutch-housing/README.md

 An image says a thousand words:
 ![Screenshot of use of program](https://github.com/therinz/dutch-housing/blob/master/visuals/Screenshot_showcase_Jupyter.png)

+The main function has an argument `verbose` which, when set to True, will provide logging the entire program and list more details at the end.

 ## Workflow
 1. Initially I started with a feasibility study and what it would take.
 The various steps were collected on a Trello board.
 2. To retrieve the data I had scrape the Funda website, for which I used Scrapy